TICKET PRICES

 ADDITIONAL INFORMATION: Theatre for Young America office (816-460-2083) handles SEASON TICKET SALES.

-Season Tickets are $10 per person (minimum of 4 different shows)
+Season Tickets are $10 per person (minimum of 10 tickets)

 This realistic comedy is about middle schooler Greg Heffley and his struggles to fit in as he begins middle school, based on the popular book by Jeff Kinney.
 Greg is an unforgettable, unlikely hero that every family can relate to.
 He finds himself thrust into middle school, where undersized weaklings share the hallways with kids who are taller, meaner, and already shaving.
 Greg is happy to have Rowley Jefferson, his sidekick, along for the ride.
 But when Rowley’s star starts to rise, Greg tries to use his best friend’s newfound popularity to his own advantage, kicking off a chain of events that will test their friendship in hilarious fashion.